Brendan Schaub: Television and film

 In 2018, Schaub began working for E!
 Entertainment news co-hosting the after-shows of the Golden Globes, Academy Awards, Emmy Awards, People's Choice Awards, and Grammy Awards.
 Also in 2018, Schaub began serving as a panelist for the television show Bravo's Play-By-Play on Bravo network.
 Schaub made his second feature film appearance in the 2020 David Ayer movie The Tax Collector.

 Endorsements

 During his fighting career Schaub had sponsors.
-Notably Big Rentals Construction Company, KeepItPlayful.com, the Reign Training Center, Box N Burn Gym, Soul Electronics, Alchemist Management.
+Notably KeepItPlayful.com, the Reign Training Center, Box N Burn Gym, Soul Electronics, and Alchemist Management.

+Other ventures

+In 2023, Schaub launched a whisky brand called Tiger Thiccc Whiskey.
+In a 2022 article by the Dallas Morning News, the name is said to come from "the superior nature of a tiger that allows him (Brendan Schaub) to overcome adversity from the moment he is born."

 Filmography

 Personal life

-Schaub is engaged to long-time girlfriend Joanna Zanella and they have two sons, born in 2016 and 2019.
+Schaub is engaged to long-time girlfriend Joanna Zanella, and they have two sons, born in 2016 and 2019.
 He has one brother named Jay.
 Schaub previously had a brief relationship with Ronda Rousey.
-He supports sports teams of Denver, Colorado, and Los Angeles, California, as well as the Cleveland Browns.
+He supports the sports teams of Denver, Colorado, and Los Angeles, California, as well as the Cleveland Browns.
 Schaub is an avid fan of fashion and automobiles.
-According to Schaub, after getting a broken nose in his fight with Mirko Cro Cop, he was prescribed oxycontin for recovery and spent months addicted to them.
-In May 2021, Schaub was promoted to black belt in Brazilian jiu-jitsu after 14 years of training.
+According to Schaub, after getting a broken nose in his fight with Mirko Cro Cop, he was prescribed OxyContin for recovery and spent months addicted to it.